Distributed Distance Sensitivity Oracles: Summary of Results

 In order to reduce preprocessing rounds to $\tilde{O}(n)$, we cannot perform too many exclude computations.
 So, we handle short replacement paths of hop-length $\le \sqrt{n}$ at query time using a $\sqrt{n}$-hop Bellman-Ford procedure.
 For longer replacement paths ($> \sqrt{n}$ hops), we construct randomly sampled graphs where each edge is included with certain probability (inspired by a sequential DSO in~\cite{WeimannY13}).
 In these graphs, we perform SSSP computations only from certain sampled vertices during preprocessing.
 This allows us to quickly compute long replacement path distances at query time.

-\begin{theorem} We can construct a DSO for directed weighted graphs that takes $\tilde{O}(n)$ preprocessing rounds, and then answers a batch of any $k$ queries of the form $d(s,t,e)$ in $\tilde{O}(k\sqrt{n} + D)$ rounds.
-The DSO stores $\tilde{O}(n)$ words at each node. \end{theorem}
+\begin{restatable}{theorem}{thmdsoalgpre} We can construct a DSO for directed weighted graphs that takes $\tilde{O}(n)$ preprocessing rounds, has $\tilde{O}(n)$ oracle size per node, and then answers a batch of any $k$ queries of the form $d(x,y,e)$ in $\tilde{O}(k\sqrt{n} + D)$ rounds. \end{restatable}